He quit his job and created a business: now he works 3 hours a day and earns over US$1.7 million per year. mix

 At the age of ten, jenny woo Learned to read non-verbal social signals.
 He had no English skills and had to immigrate from China to Houston, Texas (Use, They communicated with their peers primarily by observing their body language and listening to their voices to learn what excited, motivated, or angered them.
-The story of his recovery has become viral Through social networks.
+His story of improvement and success has become viral On various social networks.

 See also: